Adverse Medical Events/Critical Incidents - How to Cope

 Have you been involved in an adverse medical event?

-A Perioperative death or catastrophe can be devastating for the nurse anesthetist or student nurse anesthetist.
+A Perioperative death or catastrophe, or the unexpected death of a colleague, can be devastating for the nurse anesthetist or student nurse anesthetist.
 The first step is awareness of the impact a critical incident or adverse event can have on your well-being and to understand the typical emotional and physical responses:

 - Negative self-image